Long Slit MOS Observations

 See Also: TA Recommended Strategies

 Using WATA, the offset from the TA position in the wide aperture to the science position at Q4 Field Point 1 will typically be within the visit breaking distance for most orientations.
-Q4 Field Point 2, on the contrary, is much further away and was intended primarily to be used for more extended sources and moving targets with the TA methods Verify-Only or None.
+Q4 Field Point 2, by contrast, is much further away and was intended primarily to be used for more extended sources and moving targets with the TA methods Verify-Only or None.

-Q4 Field Point 1 is located about 28" from the S1600A1 wide aperture in which WATA is performed, so it should be straightforward to acquire a compact target using WATA and then move it to the Q4 Field Point 1 for science observations.
-Q4 Field Point 2 is slightly over 55" from the S1600A1, and so WATA will not be possible unless the APA is restricted and an offset target is selected to reduce the required slew below the visit splitting distance.
-This field point, Q4 Field Point 2, is primarily intended for observations of extended moving targets, (e.g., Jupiter or a large comet), where a target acquisition would not be practical in any case.
-To support the use of the field points with WATA in more scenarios, the minimum visit splitting distance for cycle 1 for WATA has been enlarged to 38" in APT.
+Q4 Field Point 1 is located about 28 arcsec from the S1600A1 wide aperture in which WATA is performed, so it should be straightforward to acquire a compact target using WATA and then move it to the Q4 Field Point 1 for science observations.
+Q4 Field Point 2 is slightly over 55 arcsec from S1600A1, and so WATA will not be possible unless the APA is restricted and an offset target is selected to reduce the required slew to fall within the visit splitting distance.
+This field point, Q4 Field Point 2, can be used for extended moving targets where a target acquisition would not be practical.
+To support the use of the field points with WATA in more scenarios, the minimum visit splitting distance for cycle 1 for WATA was enlarged to 38" in APT.

 Science Aperture and long slit MSA Configuration